Personal Privacy Tips

 Data Minimization Tips

-- Only what’s necessary: If a service only needs a first name and time slot, don’t volunteer extra details.
+- Only what’s necessary: if a service only needs a first name and time slot, do not volunteer extra details.

-- Confirm silently: Ask to view or edit your contact info on a screen or slip rather than saying it aloud.
+- Confirm silently: ask to view or edit your contact information on a screen or slip rather than saying it aloud.

-- Separate channels: For sensitive items, request a written note, secure portal, or a quieter area.
+- Separate channels: for sensitive items, request a written note, secure portal, or quieter area.

-- Be consistent: Use the same short script each time and repetition makes it easier.
+- Be consistent: using the same short script each time makes it easier over time.

 Digital Hygiene

-- Phones & email: Avoid stating full numbers or email addresses out loud; ask to verify silently.
+- Phones & email: avoid stating full numbers or email addresses out loud when a silent confirmation method is available.

-- Text confirmations: When offered, choose text/email confirmations over voiced recitation.
+- Text confirmations: when offered, choose text or email confirmations over voiced recitation.

 Accessibility & Caregivers

-- Presenting a card can assist individuals with hearing/speech sensitivities, PTSD triggers, or privacy concerns.
+- Presenting a card may help individuals with hearing or speech sensitivities, PTSD triggers, or other privacy concerns.

 - Caregivers may present the card and speak the script on the individual’s behalf.

-- Ask for a keypad, clipboard, or pen-and-paper confirmation if helpful.
+- Ask for a keypad, clipboard, or pen-and-paper confirmation if that is easier.

 Card Care & Replacement

-- Storage: Keep one in your wallet and one in a safe spot as backup.
+- Storage: keep one in your wallet and one in a safe place as a backup.

-- Cleanliness: Wipe gently with a soft cloth; avoid abrasives.
+- Cleanliness: wipe gently with a soft cloth and avoid abrasives.

 FAQ

-How do I keep staff from repeating my info aloud?
+How do I keep staff from repeating my information aloud?

 Present your card first, use a one-line script, and request written or on-screen verification instead of verbal repetition.